jacquessham/ScotchWhisky/Lapointe_et_Legendre/readme.md

 # Whisky Analysis by Lapointe and Legendre
 After reading the paper written by Lapointe and Legendre, it inspires many whisky and data lovers to recommend whiskies to the boarder auidence through a quantitative approach.
 In this exercise, we will explore the approach taken by Lapointe and Legendre and apply for the whisky recommendation system.
+You may also go to this <a href="https://medium.com/@jjsham/improving-the-scotch-whisky-recommendation-application-325168491fda">link</a> to read the findings at this Medium post.

 ## Data